m50d/m50d.github.com/_posts/2016-06-25-a-strange-game.md

 ![](/asg3.jpg)

 And yet somehow, it didn't matter.
 There were a bunch of clever allusions and callbacks here - Kira is again surprised that Cagalli is a girl, their dialogue mirroring the first time they met.
-La Flaga (very much the flamboyant womanizer who never actually does anything) is unwilling to make an issue of Kira's fraternization when really it's Ramius who's being hypocritical. , Flay cleaning up the Gundam cockpit just in time for Sai to jump in.
+La Flaga (very much the flamboyant womanizer who never actually does anything) is unwilling to make an issue of Kira's fraternization when really it's Ramius who's being hypocritical.
+Flay cleans out the Gundam cockpit just in time for Sai to jump in - do we think perhaps he might have hesitated if it had been more lived in?